keraban-rocha/ibov-trading/README.md

 ## Model parameters and other important observations

 For this study, several combinations of SMA and holding periods were run.
-Specifically, the range for both was 5 through 252 with a step of 5, totaling 124 SMA and holding periods, and 15,376 possible combinations.
+Specifically, the range for both was 5 through 252 with a step of 5, totaling 50 SMA and holding periods, and 2,500 possible combinations.

 Also, since a signal occurs when the price breaks to the SMA i.e. is close to the SMA, frequently more than one breakout occur at a very short period of time.
 In order to avoid closing a position and then opening another too quickly, **overlapping signals are ignored**.
 If a position is already taken and the price breaks the SMA upwards or downwards, generating a signal, that signal is ignored and the position is closed only when the holding period is reached.
 That generates less several trades and generates the opportunity to follow the trend if it occurs.

+### Data used
+Daily data from the Ibovespa index extracted from a trading platform called Tryd, ranging from july/2002 through may/2023.
+If you wish to try this strategy on other assets, simply organize an Excel file with the same layout and run the scripts.